Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 * **API Service**: An API asset, including all its revisions and deployed endpoints, and additional information to represent your API.
 For example, description, environment scope, image encoded in base64.
 * **API Service Revision:** Indicates incremental changes to an API asset.
 It comprises of the interface (contract), implementation, and instance of the API.
 An API can have multiple revisions.
 A client can call different versions of an API to realize different behaviors.
 * **API Service Instance:** Instance where an API revision (version) is deployed.
 This endpoint is consumable by clients and it is typically represented as a URL with a port number.
-* **Consumer Subscription Definition**: A subscription definition contains the configuration of the data needed for a consumer to subscribe or register to an asset in the Amplify Unified Catalog.
-It has a reference to a webhook that will be invoked on a subscription or registration event.
-The subscription definition is referenced in the Consumer Instance resource.
-* **Consumer Instance:** Contains all the configuration for publishing an asset in the Amplify Unified Catalog for consumption.
 * **Webhook**: Defines the webhook URL that will be invoked on certain events.
 * **Integrations:** Logical grouping of webhook integrations.
 * **Resource Hook**: Allows you to configure webhooks for resources (environments, API service) in Amplify